-Treadmills are expensive pieces of equipment so it’s best if they come with some sort of warranty.
-This will give peace of mind when buying as well as help out in case something goes wrong down the road.
-A good rule of thumb is at least two years long parts and labor coverage unless stated otherwise, the more the better!
+Treadmills are expensive pieces of equipment, so it’s best if they come with some warranty.
+This will give peace of mind when buying and help out in case something goes wrong down the road.
+A good rule of thumb is at least two years long parts and labor coverage unless stated otherwise; the more, the better!

-The treadmill belt is what you will be walking on and it’s important that the cushioning of the belt is just right.
+The treadmill belt is what you will be walking on, and it’s vital that the cushioning of the belt is just right.

-Too soft: The surface can become too cushy which might make for an unpredictable running experience plus your feet may feel unstable or sink into the ground when moving forward.
+Too soft: The surface can become too cozy, which might make for an unpredictable running experience, plus your feet may feel unstable or sink into the ground when moving forward.

-The best options are treadmills with a small but adequate amount of paddings like LifeSpan Fitness Treadmill Desk Pro (more expensive) or Sole F80 Plus (less expensive).
+The best options are treadmills with small but adequate padding like LifeSpan Fitness Treadmill Desk Pro (more expensive) or Sole F80 Plus (less expensive).

 Treadmills with a max speed of 10 mph are what’s most recommended.
 Anything higher than that is more for recreational runners and those who want to use the treadmill as a full-time cardio machine (very high intensity).

 The best treadmills offer many programs with varying speeds, inclines, duration of time, or distance.
-The LifeSpan Fitness Treadmill Desk Pro offers 22 program options while Sole F80 Plus only has 12 – these are good examples of what you should look out for when looking at buying a treadmill.
+For example, the LifeSpan Fitness Treadmill Desk Pro offers 22 program options while Sole F80 Plus only has 12 – these are good examples of what you should look out for when looking at buying a treadmill.

 User Weight Limit

-This also needs to be considered because if you’re heavier then your weight will affect how stable the surface feels underfoot which might make it difficult to maintain pace during exercise sessions, thus potentially leading to injury.
+This also needs to be considered because if you’re heavier, your weight will affect how stable the surface feels underfoot, making it challenging to maintain pace during exercise sessions, thus potentially leading to injury.
 There aren’t a lot of treadmills with a weight capacity of over 300 pounds, so this needs to be considered when shopping.

 How much will your budget stretch to?
-Treadmills can range from about $200 up to thousands of dollars – which is why you must know what features are most important for you when buying one.
-If weight loss isn’t your goal but rather just exercise during the winter months then perhaps a cheaper treadmill would be best suited for this purpose.
+Treadmills can range from about $200 up to thousands of dollars – which is why you must know what features are most essential for you when buying one.
+For example, if weight loss isn’t your goal but rather exercise during the winter months, then perhaps a cheaper treadmill would be best suited for this purpose.

-There are people like seniors who would need safety features like a belt brake, handrail, or emergency shut-off button.
-Others may need more advanced features such as incline levels and heart rate monitoring so that their workouts are tailored to what they can handle.
+People like seniors would need safety features like a belt brake, handrail, or emergency shut-off button.
+Others may need more advanced features such as incline levels and heart rate monitoring to tailor their workouts to what they can handle.

-Treadmills come with extra features if they might need you to do more than just walk, jog or run like console fans and water bottle holders to Bluetooth speakers, tablet holders, and TVs.
-For example, the NordicTrack C 720 has 20 workout programs including a hill climb and interval training to help you stay motivated.
+Treadmills come with extra features if they might need you to do more than walk, jog or run, like console fans and water bottle holders to Bluetooth speakers, tablet holders, and TVs.
+For example, the NordicTrack C 720 has 20 workout programs, including a hill climb and interval training to help you stay motivated.